 One of the biggest mistakes I’ve seen people make when travelling is to freak out, become animated or aggressive when faced with a problematic situation.
 When faced with a situation in a conflict zone, calmness is your best friend.
-You will get much further be remaining cool, calm and collected and assessing the situation and your plan of action carefully, than if you lose control of your emotions.
-Stay positive and mentally assure yourself that you will get out of the incident problem free and you will make it happen.
+You will get much further be remaining cool, calm and collected and assessing the situation and your plan of action carefully, then if you lose control of your emotions.
+Stay positive and mentally assure yourself that you will get out of the incident problem-free and you will make it happen.

 Unexploded ordnance (UXO) and landmines: